 Let me know what works best for you.

 If you’ve already had guests on your show before then link them to the best ones so they know what to expect.
 You may end up going back and forth trying to work out the best date and time to talk with your guest.
 If that’s the case then use Doodle or Calendly to book time slots on a day of their choosing.

-Finding your first couple of guests can be challenging at first.
+To find podcast guests can be challenging at first.
 With time it gets a little bit easier as your profile builds to discover and invite guests.
-Chances of landing higher profile guests increases by showcasing benefits that can help them.
-Things like backlinks to their site/merchandise, increased visibility online, and reaching their targeted audience.
+Chances of landing higher profile guests increase by showcasing benefits that can help them.
+Things like backlinks to their site or merchandise, increased visibility online, and reaching their target audience.

 Guests don’t owe you anything, so if they don’t share or talk about the episode then that’s ok.
 Try and make is as easy as possible to share your show by mentioning them in a tweet or Facebook post so they can just hit the re-share button.
 If they’re happy with everything and it’s convenient then they don’t have any reason not to share it with their followers.